 A tour of the heritage Wentworth Villa in Victoria, British Columbia showcases history and restoration efforts as it prepares to become the Architectural Heritage Museum

 Wentworth Villa is a heritage home in Victoria, British Columbia built in 1863.
-The building underwent extensive restoration and structural work from 2012 to 2016 and is now being prepared to house the Architectural Heritage Museum.
-The building is currently open to the public for small group tours on the 2nd and 4th Saturdays of each month.
-I attended one of the tours.
-I learned a bit more about the architecture and the history of Victoria, and increased my respect for the painstaking work of restoration.
+The building underwent extensive restoration and structural work from 2012 to 2016.
+During my tour, I learned a bit more about the architecture and the history of Victoria and gained more respect for the painstaking work of restoration.

 Renovation means making something look like new.
 However, restoration means returning a space to its original appearance.
 It means retaining the maximum number of original building materials, doing repairs with minimal changes to the original building fabric, and, if possible, using the same methods as were originally used.